-Next, students will begin working on the Applied Reading & Writing lesson that corresponds to the Direct Instruction lesson.
+Next, students will begin working on the Writing Lesson that corresponds to the Direct Instruction lesson.
 To get started, review the topic and ask students to reflect on a personal connection related to the lesson, which will activate their background knowledge.
 Here are some suggestions:

 Finally, run a vocabulary routine with students.
-ThinkCERCA’s Vocabulary Routines resource includes a range of activities for helping students become more familiar with the vocabulary featured in our Applied Reading & Writing lessons.
+ThinkCERCA’s Vocabulary Routines resource includes a range of activities for helping students become more familiar with the vocabulary featured in our Writing Lessons.
 Use this time to go over vocabulary, terms, equations, formulas, etc. that make the most sense for your students.

 For Session 2, arrange students in small groups homogeneously by readiness level.
-In these groups, have students read the text of the Applied Reading & Writing lesson in Step 2 (silently or out loud as a group).
+In these groups, have students read the text of the Writing Lesson in Step 2 (silently or out loud as a group).
 Since ThinkCERCA lessons are differentiated, each group will likely read a different (but thematically similar) text based on their readiness level.
 For classrooms with shared devices, we recommend printing off the text ahead of time so students can read the it on paper.

 Next, have students answer the five multiple choice items as a comprehension check.
 Ask them to rotate through available computers, spending 5 to 10 minutes to answer the comprehension check.

 While students are waiting to access computers, ask them to begin working on Step 4 (full instructions below).